mainframed/xmi/README.md

-# The Python XMIT/Virtual Tape unload script
+# The Python XMIT/Virtual Tape Unload Library

 This script parses and extracts the contents of XMIT/AWS/HET files dumping them in to a folder named after the file or dataset in the XMIT file.